What's A Zoot?

 Zoot also provides leadership training camps and workshops; creates award-winning STEAM (Science Technology Engineering Arts & Math) curricula for schools; and creates Arts in Corrections programs for the California Arts Council and California Department of Corrections and Rehabilitation.
 He just finished leading a reentry arts program for the Riverside Arts Council at Riverside County Jails.

 Zoot holds a BA in dance from St. Mary’s College of California, an MBA in nonprofit management from Hope International University, and professional designations in arts education, fundraising, leadership, management, and conflict resolution.

 His life was defined by one event.
 Zoot was severely burned as an infant, losing the use of the muscles in his right foot.
 He grew up in a hospital, inner-city neighborhoods, and a bomb shelter.
 Yet, he went on to a 12-year career as a professional break dancer, swing dancer, mime and actor working with artists like Prince, Michael Jackson, Arsenio Hall, James Cameron and more.
-He taught theatre in prisons, juvenile halls, foster care, schools and hospitals as a California Arts Council artist in residence before transitioning to leading the spaces that once employed him.
-His prison arts program produced work now in museum collections at the Getty, Hammer, and Library of Congress.
-He built four new art centers in the harbor area for the City of Los Angeles and helped build a Boys & Girls Club in Harbor City and a theatre in Long Beach.
-He received fellowships from the California Arts Council Multicultural Arts Leaders Program, Coro Southern California, the City of Long Beach, and Executive Service Corps: all leadership training programs.
+He toured a one-man show internationally as a California Arts Council touring artist.
+He taught theatre in prisons, juvenile halls, foster care, schools and hospitals as a California Arts Council artist-in-residence.
+He created programs in Central Los Angeles for the LA Riot Recovery Program in 1992 and in Northridge-area Red Cross Shelters for the 1994 LA Earthquake Recovery Program after the Northridge earthquake.